+If you’re interested in all things botanical, you’ll love this collection of kitchen cross stitch patterns and gifts.
+Up first is our trio of herb kitchen cross stitch patterns designed by Susan Bates.
 Use them as markers on pots or plant tubs, patch them onto a packet of seeds, or just frame them as a pretty set of kitchen cross stitch pictures to hang on your kitchen wall.
 Simple to stitch, with each motif worked in just a few thread shades, you’ll have a beautiful bunch of herbs in no time!

 You should be able to stitch each of these designs in 8 to 10 hours.
 They’re made up of whole cross stitches with some backstitch and French knots.
 We’ve stitched ours on to Zweigart 14-count white aida (measuring 18x15cm or 7x6in per design).

 This design was originally published in Cross Stitch Crazy magazine, issue 189.